otto-de/api-guidelines/api-guidelines/async/contract/asyncapi/rules/must-use-semantic-versioning-for-asyncapi-specification.md

 ---
-type: MUST
 id: R200008
 ---

-# use semantic versioning for AsyncAPI specification
+# MUST use semantic versioning for AsyncAPI specification

 In order to generate meaningful changelogs and version numbers, AsyncAPI specification files need to follow [semantic versioning](https://semver.org).